The Baroque Period

 BAROQUE CELLO: The gut string, the precursor of the modern cello.
 It had no endpin, and the players simply had to hold it between their legs.

-BAROQUE VIOLIN: The gut strung precursor of the modern violin, without a chin rest.
+BAROQUE VIOLIN: The gut strung precursor of the modern violin.
+Unlike the modern violin, the Baroque violin had no chin rest.
+There are also a number of structural differences between the two instruments.

 BAROQUE GUITAR: The precursor to the modern guitar.
 It was much smaller than standard guitars in our time and it was tuned slightly differently.